 Early Origins of the Bowsy family

 The surname Bowsy was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
 "This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."

 Early History of the Bowsy family

 This web page shows only a small excerpt of our Bowsy research.
-Another 60 words (4 lines of text) are included under the topic Early Bowsy History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1399, 1379, 1381, 1391, 1388, 1393, 1394, 1397 and 1397 are included under the topic Early Bowsy History in all our PDF Extended History products and printed products wherever possible.

 Bowsy Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bowsy were recorded, including Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.

 Early Notables of the Bowsy family (pre 1700)

 Migration of the Bowsy family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Bowsy arrived in North America very early: George Bussey who settled in Virginia in 1637; Thomas Bussey settled in Philadelphia in 1774; Roger Bushe settled in Virginia in 1654; Elizabeth Bussie settled in Virginia in 1649.